-9. Priority Criteria for Entry Autumn 2025 Admissions and Mid-term Applications during 2025/2026 Academic Year
+9. For Entry Autumn 2026 Admissions and Mid-term Applications during 2026/2027 Academic Year

 Priority will be given to children whose parents applied on time and will be ranked in accordance with the priority criteria set out below.
 Where there are more applications than places or there is a tie, the next relevant criteria will be used to determine which application should be offered the place, if they still have identical ranking then lots will be drawn (see section 10 below):